Drafted: ROUND: 3 - Pick Number: 93 (PIT)

-Draft Profile: BioDarnell Washington from Desert Pines High School was rated a 4-star recruit by ESPN and handed a 5-star grade by 247 Sports.
-After high school, Washington opted to join Georgia.
+Draft Profile: BioDarnell Washington was a standout two-way player at Desert Pines High School and was also on the varsity basketball team, (averaged 11 points and 12 rebounds per game as a junior).
+He was rated a 4-star recruit by ESPN and handed a 5-star grade by 247 Sports and after being heavily recruited opted to join Georgia.

-As a sophomore in 2021 he played 11 games and had only 10 catches for 154 yards for an average of 15.4 yards per catch, with one TD, and an elite QB rating when targeted of 146.5.
-In pass protction he gave up no pressures and no sacks.
+As a sophomore in 2021 he played 11 games and had 10 catches for 154 yards for an average of 15.4 yards per catch, with one TD.
+In pass protection, he gave up no pressures and no sacks.

 Scouting Report: Strengths

-- A powerful open-field runner with agility, quickness, and a decent stiff-arm.
+- He's a powerful open-field runner with agility, and surprising quickness and speed given his size

 - Knee-bend and technique are good and Washington shows decent power when his hands hit the target.

-- His long arms allow him to play bigger than his size, and he has a frame that can carry a little more weight.
+- His long arms allow him to play bigger even bigger than his size, which is scary, and he has a frame that can carry even more weight

 - He’s a coordinated hands catcher who does a nice job digging out low throws.
 He’s very good with the ball in his hands, a violent runner after the catch, and often able to fend off defenders with a straight arm.